By Ulf Laessing and Suleiman Al-Khalidi

 Tensions with the Islamists have risen since the premier's September visit to Egypt, where they accused him of endorsing the military's ouster of Islamist President Mohammed Mursi.

-"The political outcome of the revolution hasn't been finalised and people still think there are things to be won and things to be lost," a Libya-based Western diplomat said.
+"The political outcome of the revolution hasn't been finalized and people still think there are things to be won and things to be lost," a Libya-based Western diplomat said.

 REVOLUTION NOT FINALISED